-A photographic essay of people waiting to be seen at a one day mobile medical clinic in the northern village of Dondon, Haiti.
+A photographic essay of people waiting to be seen by a doctor at a one day mobile medical clinic in the northern village of Dondon, Haiti.

 Living in abject poverty and lacking access to basic healthcare, over 1,000 people showed up for a chance to see one of four doctors visiting with a US based group of medical professionals.
 When the team arrived just after sunrise, on November 11th, 2011, more than 500 people were already waiting for care.
 Within two hours the crowd swelled to well over a thousand.
 By the end of the day 410 patients were treated.
 Three of the people in these photographs were seen by doctors, five of them were not.
 The status of the other two is unknown.